STATUTES

 Article 6 – Revocation of membership

-– Any products resulting from the artistic and educational activities of the Association
+– income from the association’s artistic and educational activities.

-– Subsidies from the State, Regions, Departments, Municipalities and the European Community, or others
+– subsidies from the State, Regions, Departments, Municipalities, the European Union, and/or any other sources.

 Article 8 – The Board of Directors

-1. The association is managed by a Board of Directors elected for 2 years by the General Assembly.
-Members are eligible for re-election.
+1. The association is managed by a Board of Directors elected for a term of two years at the Annual General Assembly.
+Upon completion of their term of office, incumbent board members may be re-elected for an additional term or terms.

-4. In the event that a Board of Directors with a minimum of 5 members is not obtained, a new election is organized after a period of 15 days.
+4. Failure to establish a Board of Directors with a minimum of five members necessitates a new election within a period of 15 days.

 Election of the executive body